OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 In SPDX, it maps to PackageChecksum.
 We make it mandatory as it is important to uniquely identify a package.
 Most SCA tools have the capability to produce hashes.

+Package URL (PURL) is a _de facto_ standard to uniquely identify software packages.

 ### 3.3 Machine Readable Data Format
 The Telco SBOM SHALL include, at a minimum, the SPDX in the following machine readable format as default: Tag:Value